trevornogues/traitors-game/README.md

 End-game votes drip in one by one (7-second delay) with a live End / Banish tally building in real time.
 The host button to proceed only unlocks after all votes are shown.

 ### Final Role Reveal
-When the game ends, identities are revealed one by one — Faithful first in random order, **Traitors revealed dead last**.
+When the game ends, identities are revealed one by one — good team first in random order, **hidden team revealed dead last**.
 The winner banner only erupts after the final identity drops.

 ---